TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.45.md

 ---

-Thou gavest me no kiss: but she, since the time I came in, hath not ceased to kiss my feet.
+You gave me no kiss, but she, since the time I came in, has not ceased to kiss my feet.